Twipped/joi-to-swagger/README.md

 The following may be provided on a joi `.meta()` object to explicitly override default joi-to-schema behavior.

-**className**: By default J2S will be full verbose in its definitions.
-If an object has a `className` string, J2S will look for an existing definition with that name, and if a definition does not exist then it will create one.
-Either way, it will produce a `$ref` element for that schema definition.
-If a new definition is created it will be returned with the swagger schema.
+**className**: By default J2S will be full verbose in its components.
+If an object has a `className` string, J2S will look for an existing schema component with that name, and if a component does not exist then it will create one.
+Either way, it will produce a `$ref` element for that schema component.
+If a new component is created it will be returned with the swagger schema.

+**classTarget**: Named components are assumed to be schemas, and are referenced as `components/schemas/ComponentName`.
+If a `classTarget` meta value is provided (such as `parameters`), this will replace schemas in the reference.

-**swaggerIndex**: Swagger's deterministic design disallows for supporting multiple type definitions.
+**swaggerIndex**: Swagger's deterministic design disallows for supporting multiple type components.
 Because of this, only a single schema from `.alternatives()` and `.array().items()` may be converted to swagger.
-By default J2S will use the first definition.
+By default J2S will use the first component.
 Defining a different zero based index for this meta tag will override that behavior.

-**swagger**: To explicitly define your own swagger definition for a joi schema object, place that swagger object in the `swagger` meta tag.
+**swagger**: To explicitly define your own swagger component for a joi schema object, place that swagger object in the `swagger` meta tag.
 It will be mixed in to the schema that J2S produces.

-**swaggerOverride**: If this meta tag is truthy, the `swagger` definition will replace the result for that schema instead of mixing in to it.
+**swaggerOverride**: If this meta tag is truthy, the `swagger` component will replace the result for that schema instead of mixing in to it.